View MapView Map

 Learn about the history of Ireland at Derrynane House.

-Starting and finishing in lively Killarney, The Kerry Way is an epic, long-distance walking route that takes 11 rewarding days to complete.
+Starting and finishing in lively Killarney, the Kerry Way is an epic, long-distance walking route that takes nine rewarding days to complete.
 Take your time as you hike rural roadways, picturesque valley passes and forest trails, as well as parts of Killarney National Park, the Ring of Kerry and so many of the best places to see in Kerry.

 People walking near Ross castle, Killarney, Kerry